Teddy-Polkosnik/EG-Battle-Bots/README.md

 ## Overview:

 ### Design Phase:
-Teams will have 1-2 weeks to design and manufacture a small Robot.
+Teams will have 2 weeks to design and manufacture a small battle Robot.
 After design and manufacturing has been completed it will then be checked by a member of proto to ensure that it follows all the rules and regulations of the competition.
 Groups are allowed to make design changes they deem necessary at any point in time during the competition as long as it falls within the rules and regulations.
-Design changes and prints will be given preference during the 1-2 week manufacturing window.
-After that window has passed groups can submit a request to print but cannot be guaranteed a print.
+Design changes and prints will be given preference during the first week aka the manufacturing window.
+After that window has passed Teams can submit a request to print but cannot be guaranteed a print on time.

 <div align= "center">